thuijskens/thuijskens.github.io/about.md

 title: About me
 ---

 I am Thomas Huijskens, born in the US but brought up in The Netherlands.
-I am currently working as a Data Scientist in the Clubcard Analytics team at Tesco PLC and work and live in London.
+I am currently working as a Data Scientist in the Clubcard Analytics team at Tesco PLC, and I work and live in London.
 I'm using this site to occasionally share some of my personal insights and opinions about the world of data science.

 I graduated with distinction from the University of Oxford with a masters degree in statistics.
 Before moving to the fields of statistics and data science, I was mainly interested in stochastic calculus, numerical methods and financial mathematics.
 I have a BSc degree in Applied Mathematics with distinction from Delft University of Technology, in which I focussed heavily on these subjects.